 - designing, building, programming and delivering a Minimum Viable Product that will inspire NGOs, industries, legislators, etc. to actively clean plastic pollution

 Plastic, a man-made product, has been entering water systems on a ginormous scale since the 1960s, and poses a major threat to both marine- and public health.
 It is our responsibility and an investment in the future to improve the state of the marine environment to its once-great condition of the past.

 Plastics should no longer enter the water, period.
 This includes all kinds of plastics, but especially microplastics.
 Due to their small size, toxin-saturation, and destructive potential to both flora and fauna, spillage and pollution of microplastics cannot be accepted.

-Nurdle Soup strives to fill an unmet need in environmental sensing and create more awareness for the global problem of microplastics, by using self-developed, instantaneous and intelligent microplastic detection-technology.
-We build such a device to provide feedback as to how all of our efforts to reduce and mitigate plastic pollution are working.
+Nurdle Soup strove to fill an unmet need in environmental sensing and create more awareness for the global problem of microplastics, by using self-developed, instantaneous and intelligent microplastic detection-technology.
+We wanted to build such a device to provide feedback as to how all of our efforts to reduce and mitigate plastic pollution are working.

-We are a multidisciplinary team from Eindhoven University of Technology, founded in 2019, with the goal of making a change within the sustainability-related area of plastic pollution.
-Currently, our team is working on the development of a smart device capable of detecting microplastics in large water bodies.
+We were a multidisciplinary team from Eindhoven University of Technology, founded in 2019, with the goal of making a change within the sustainability-related area of plastic pollution.

 Feel free to contact us with the form below if you have any questions regarding our project or questions about opportunities for you in our team!